 Carole Cooper and Richard Leibner have nurtured and advanced the careers of many of the leading journalists of our time and whose firm N.S.
 Bienstock has been synonymous with quality journalism for more than 50 years.
 Leibner and Cooper are co-presidents of Bienstock, a talent agency serving many of the biggest television news personalities, including Anderson Cooper, Megyn Kelly, Steve Kroft, David Muir, Norah O’Donnell, Robin Roberts, Bill Whitaker, and many more.
 Bienstock was acquired by United Talent Agency in 2014, but remains under the management of Leibner and Cooper.

 The Leibner Cooper Grant for Creative Productions on the History of Media

-Each year, the grant recipient will be recognized at the LABF Giants of Broadcasting Luncheon in the fall and at BEA’s annual awards ceremony in Las Vegas each April.
+Each year, the grant recipient will be recognized at the LABF Giants of Broadcasting Luncheon in the fall and at BEA’s annual awards ceremony in Las Vegas on Sunday, April 7, 2019.

-Finalists will be notified by February 16, 2018.
-Each finalist will be invited to attend the BEA’s convention to discuss their project.
+Finalists will be notified by February 15, 2019.
+Each finalist will be invited to attend BEA’s convention and be part of the annual awards ceremony.